krishnaKalyan553/yoga_assig/README.md

 # Registration Website for Yoga classes

 Welcome to the Yoga Website project (Mindful Bliss)!
-This project is aimed at creating a form for a yoga studio that includes a payment gateway integration, and a thank-you page.
+This project aims to create a form for a yoga studio that includes a payment gateway integration, and a thank-you page.

 ## Demo

 https://mindfulbliss.netlify.app/

-Try out the appliaction here 😎
+Try out the application here 😎

-#### Deployed using netlify
+#### Deployed using Netlify

-Note: Please be patient as our server responds.
+Just so you know, please be patient as our server responds.
 Your journey to a healthier, more balanced life awaits! 🌿

 ## Features